 Ned Kock is Killam Distinguished Professor and Chair of the Division of International Business and Technology Studies, A.R.
 Sanchez, Jr. School of Business, Texas A&M International University.
-Ned also serves as the Director of the Collaborative for International Technology Studies (CITS), VP for Public Relations of the South Texas Information Management Society (STIMS), and Founding Editor-in-Chief of the International Journal of e-Collaboration (IJeC).
+Ned also serves as the main editor of the Health Correlator Blog, and as Founding Editor-in-Chief of the International Journal of e-Collaboration (IJeC).
 He is the developer of WarpPLS, a widely used structural equation modeling (SEM) software, and also serves as the main editor of the WarpPLS Blog.
 He is the founder and moderator of the PLS-SEM Email Distribution List, an online forum for those who share a common interest in partial least squares (PLS) methods and their use in structural equation modeling (SEM).

 Formerly Ned has served as: Associate Editor for Information Systems of the journal IEEE Transactions on Professional Communication; Founding Editor-in-Chief of the International Journal of e-Collaboration; Founding President of the South Texas Information Management Society; Founding Chair of the Division of International Business and Technology Studies, A.R.
 Sanchez, Jr. School of Business, Texas A&M International University; Chair of the Department of MIS and Decision Science, College of Business Administration, Texas A&M International University; Class of 1961 Associate Professor and Director of the E-Collaboration Research Center at Lehigh University; and Assistant Professor and Cigna Research Fellow at Temple University.